 How to help German Shepherd relax?

-To help your German Shepherd relax, take them for walks, play fetch, give them plenty of toys to chew on, and consider enrolling them in a training class or hiring a dog walker.
+Take your German Shepherd for walks, play fetch, provide lots of toys for chewing on, and think about enrolling them up for a training course or hiring a dog walker to help them relax.

 What kind of personality does a German Shepherd have?